spree-contrib/spree-adyen/README.md

 To integrate with Adyen Payments you'll need to request API credentials by signing up at Adyen website https://www.adyen.com/.

-This extension provides two Payment Methods.
-In order to use the AdyenPayment method you'll need to make sure your account is enabled to use Adyen API Payments , needed to authoriza payments via their SOAP API.
+This extension provides three Payment Methods.
+In order to use AdyenPayment and AdyenPaymentEncrypted method you'll need to make sure your account is enabled to use Adyen API Payments, needed to authorize payments via their SOAP API.

 The other payment method, AdyenHPP, allows your store to authorize payments using Adyen Hosted Payments Page solution.
 In this case the customer will enter